aiven/devportal/docs/products/flink/overview.rst

   * push service metrics to M3, InfluxDB, or PostgreSQL services on Aiven
   * create custom OpenSearch or Grafana dashboards to monitor the service

   The platform also has alert policies to notify you via email when a key metric rises above or below a set threshold, such as low memory or high CPU consumption.
+For information on setting the addresses for these emails, see `this article <http://help.aiven.io/en/articles/5234705-technical-emails>`_.

 Apache Flink features